-Why are they called Gen Alpha?
+Why are they called Generation Alpha?

-We ended with the last generation of the 20th century being called after the last letter of the alphabet – gen Z. With the start of the new century, we begin with the first letter of the Greek alphabet to name the first generation of the new century.
+We ended with the last generation of the 20th century being called after the last letter of the alphabet – Generation Z. With the start of the new century, we begin with the first letter of the Greek alphabet to name the first generation of the new century.

 It might be that this name eventually changes to Glass Generation – this refers to the glass-fronted devices this generation uses to communicate with.
 These will include augmented reality glasses and wearable devices.

-General characteristics of Gen Alpha
+General characteristics of the generation

 Technology will be their thing

-Generation Alpha are born with technology – as toddlers they scroll through their parents’ smartphones and play video games on their iPads; They answer the phone and listen to music on their parents’ iPhones.
+Alphas are born with technology – as toddlers they scroll through their parents’ smartphones and play video games on their iPads; They answer the phone and listen to music on their parents’ iPhones.
 Soon they have several digital devices of their own.

 If you want to see a little girl cry, just try to take her iPad away – you can take all her dolls, but her iPad is off limits.
 Experts notice that the older Alphas at age 8 are technologically more advanced compared to kids the same age in previous generations.